ykzzyk/Vector-based-RDHEI-via-Multi-MSB-Replacement/README.md

 ## Getting Started

 These instructions below will guide you on running this project on your local machine for development and testing purposes.

+> **Note** For addtional information and references, please check the [Appendix](http://dp.stmarytx.edu/wluo/Appendix.pdf) for this paper.

-Note that our code can run in MAC/Linux system, but still have some errors when running in Windows.
+> **Warning** Our code can run in MAC/Linux system, but still have some errors when running in Windows.
-_For addtional information and references, please check the [Appendix](http://dp.stmarytx.edu/wluo/Appendix.pdf) for this paper._

 ### File structure